emanuelgustavo/palpite-box/README.md

-# palpite-box
+# palpite-box-fullstackmaster
-Project built during Full Stack Master masterclass by devPleno
+App build in full stack master by devPleno